ukashley/COMP-3010-Security-Operations-Incident-Management-/README.md

 These checks reflect how a SOC would onboard new log sources and confirm they are reliable for investigations and detections [10].

 ## 4. Guided Questions
+Each question includes the answer and how I arrived at it, the SPL and result (as a screenshot), and a brief SOC interpretation.

 ### 4.1 Q1 – IAM users that accessed AWS services

 **a) Answer**